-- Center for Executive Programs and Professional Services (CEPPS) - Center for Research and Education in Smart Technologies (CREST) - Infrastructure Sustainability and Assessment Center (ISAC)
+- Center for Executive Programs and Professional Services (CEPPS) - Center for Research and Education in Smart Technologies (CREST) - Infrastructure Sustainability and Assessment Center (ISAC) - Center of Excellence for Smarter Logistics

 Center for Executive Programs and Professional Services (CEPPS)

 CEPPS is the business and professional outreach arm of The American University in Dubai.
 CEPPS programs and services encompass the entire range of expertise resident at AUD, as well as world-class expertise made available through knowledge partnerships and alliances with leading international providers of executive education and professional know-how.